His Long-Promised Reckoning

 of twirling parasols

-that from space must surely
+which, from space, must surely

-look like daisies,
+look like newborn daisies,

 he makes his way

-toward his long-promised reckoning—
+toward his long-promised reckoning —

 the high-noon showdown

-at La Misión de las Almas Perdidas—
+at La Misión de las Almas Perdidas —

-stopping twice:
+stopping once

-once to stroke a gentle horse,
+to stroke a gentle horse,

-and once to catch his breath.
+to catch his breath.

-And then he stands
+And then

 in the middle of the tree-lined crossroads,

-whose leaves, red as Malbec,
+whose leaves,

 cling to their branches